allanmcculloch/MartianRobots/README.md

 - A simple Android app to enter the commands and see the output
 - A unit test executing the command parser with the sample input and checking the correct output
-- Commands for Left, Right and Forward with unit tests, can easily extend to add more
+- Commands for Left, Right and Forward with unit tests, can be easily extended to add more commands

 Future improvements: